-Feature toggles are great for performing A/B tests and for seeing how features in your product affect user decisions.
-We know this at Unleash, and have shipped with the “experimentation” feature toggle type for a long time.
+Feature flags are great for performing A/B tests and for seeing how features in your product affect user decisions.
+We know this at Unleash, and have shipped with the “experimentation” feature flag type for a long time.
 The Unleash UI also tells you about how many users see the feature and gives you basic statistics.
 But it hasn’t always been easy to see this data outside of Unleash.
 We’re changing that with Unleash 4.7 and a feature we call impression data.

 Unleash is a feature management system, not a data aggregation system or an analytics service.
 We can (and do!) show you some basic statistics, but if you want to aggregate and analyze data, we believe you’re better off using a product built for that exact purpose.
 That’s why we built impression data: We want to make integrating with third-party services as smooth and easy as possible.

 And yes, that’s “services” with an “s”!
 If you’re already gathering metrics, there’s a good chance you’ve got more than just one place you want to send it.
 Because we just expose the data and let you know when it arrives, it’s up to you to decide where, when, and how to send it.
 This gives you full flexibility to make it work exactly the way you want it to.

 When your client SDK checks a flag’s status, it will emit an impression event.
 This event contains information about the event and the current context, such as the name of the feature, whether it was enabled or not, and the current Unleash context (check the impression data reference documentation for the full overview).
 You can use this event data to create a data payload for your preferred aggregation service and send it off when you’re ready.